-ModMed Institute is a company limited by guarantee whose primary role is to develop and deliver leading-edge learning solutions and resources that are evidence-based and specific to the needs of Australia’s healthcare sector.
-ModMed Institute is committed to managing your personal information properly, ethically and lawfully, including (where applicable) by providing you with access to your personal information which is held by us.
+ModMed is a company limited by guarantee whose primary role is to develop and deliver leading-edge learning solutions and resources that are evidence-based and specific to the needs of Australia’s healthcare sector.
+ModMed is committed to managing your personal information properly, ethically and lawfully, including (where applicable) by providing you with access to your personal information which is held by us.

 - the kinds of personal information that we collect and hold;